 Make it healthier

-To help make this meal healthier, we like to add a can of peas to the mix before putting it in the dish.
+To help make this tuna casserole healthier, we like to add a can of peas to the mix before putting it in the dish.
 You could also add corn, broccoli, or any other canned or frozen vegetable

 This delicious tuna casserole is one of our favorite make-ahead freezer meals!
 Once you’ve put it together, just top with tin foil and pop into the freezer.